 And it’s not just France.

-Most of the Western elites who control the governments across Europe and North America are in the same boat.
+Most of the Western elites who control the governments across Europe and North America find themselves flailing about in the same murky waters.
 After decades of importing Muslim migrants to replace the millions of children who were never born because of abortion and “family planning,” these Western nations face a problem of their own making and it’s called Islamic immigration.

 Their native populations are getting restless as they discover that their globalist leaders have been lying to them all these years.
 Islam is not content with its role of being the new “work force” that props up the economies of Germany, France, Belgium and Britain.
 The nature of Islam is to politically dominate wherever it is given a foothold.